 If you are giving Kaletra to your child, follow your health care provider’s instructions.
 Kaletra dosing for children is based on weight and height, so tell your health care provider if your child’s weight changes.

 Kaletra tablets can be taken with or without food.
 Swallow the tablets whole.
 Do not chew, break, or crush the tablets.

-- You can take didanosine at the same time as Kaletra tablets, without food.
+- If you take Kaletra tablets: You can take didanosine at the same time as Kaletra tablets, without food.

-- Take didanosine either 1 hour before or 2 hours after taking Kaletra oral solution.
+- If you take Kaletra oral solution: Take didanosine either 1 hour before or 2 hours after taking Kaletra oral solution.